 Resources for Portable Programming

 This page is a set of pointers to useful references for writing good

-(technically a final draft: currently unavailable).
-And its
+standard (technically a final draft: currently unavailable,

 standard (technically a final draft), and an

 of the changes.

 standards, including links to the F77 as well as the correct